LLM-Advisor: An LLM Advisor for Cost-efficient Path Planning across Multiple Terrains: Introduction

-Meanwhile, Large Language Models (LLMs) have a powerful capability for understanding global contexts~\cite{Yamanishi_Rectour_24, Sugihara_MultimediaAsia_24,Sunada_MMM_24,Yamanishi_VCIP_24}, which is especially beneficial in complex problem-solving domains such as path planning~\cite{Shridhar_ICLR, Song_ICCV_23, Shah_CORL_23,Meng_LLM-A_arxiv24}.
+Meanwhile, Large Language Models (LLMs) have strong capabilities for understanding global contexts~\cite{xiao2026probing}, which is particularly beneficial in complex problem-solving domains such as path planning~\cite{Song_ICCV_23, Shah_CORL_23,Meng_LLM-A_arxiv24}.
 These models have demonstrated the ability of LLMs to handle and reason over long-context inputs, providing global insights that reflect their understanding of the environment, such as identifying obstacles, agents, and the relative positions of goals.
-However, Ref.~\cite{Aghzal_ICLRW_24} found that LLMs perform poorly when dealing with complex, long-term planning and spatial reasoning tasks such as grid-based path planning.
+However, Aghzal et al.~\cite{Aghzal_ICLRW_24} found that LLMs perform poorly when dealing with complex, long-term planning and spatial reasoning tasks such as grid-based path planning.
 LLMs often generate invalid or impractical paths, leading to incomplete routes or collisions, indicating a capability gap when handling detailed spatial complexity.
-This paper aims to solve the above issues.
+This paper aims to address these issues.
 We claim that by carefully designing the prompts, LLMs can serve as effective advisors for complex path-planning tasks.